Ridhwana/rails/guides/source/tuning_performance_for_deployment.md

 Puma is Rails' default application server and the most commonly used server across the community.
 It works well in most cases.
 In some cases, you may wish to change to another.

-An application server uses a particular concurrency method.
+Different application servers handle multiple requests in different ways.
+Puma, Rails' default server, uses threads in each worker process so it can handle multiple requests at the same time within a single process.
-For example, Unicorn uses processes, Puma and Passenger are hybrid process- and thread-based concurrency, and Falcon uses fibers.
+Passenger can also use a hybrid process and thread-based model, while Falcon uses fibers.

+Rails autoloading, which is handled by Zeitwerk, is thread-safe.
+In development with Puma, multiple requests might trigger autoloading at the same time, and Rails handles this safely.

 A full discussion of Ruby's concurrency methods is beyond the scope of this document, but the key tradeoffs between processes and threads will be presented.